 Set Current Location

-Also known as Rizal Park after Philippines' national hero Dr. Jose Rizal, Luneta Park could be considered the symbolic seat of the nation's heart and soul.
-A beautiful green space, the park is spread out over some 60 hectares (148 acres) of gardens, wooded areas and open spaces, drawing crowds from all walks of life.
-Points of interest include the Rizal Monument, the Site of Rizal's Execution, the central pool and fountains, the Chinese Garden and Japanese Garden, and a huge relief map showing the whole Philippine archipelago.
+Also known as Luneta Park, Rizal Park is often hailed as the symbolic seat of the nation's heart and soul.
+A beautiful green space, the park encompasses over 60 hectares (148 acres) of land area, its landscape studded with gardens, wooded areas and open spaces.
+It draws crowds from all walks of life.
+Points of interest include the Rizal Monument, the Site of Rizal's Martyrdom, the central pool and fountains, the Chinese Garden and Japanese Garden, and a huge relief map showing the whole Philippine archipelago.
 The National Library and National Museum are next door.

 Set in Rizal Park, this pocket of solitude is a modern interpretation of the traditional Japanese style of gardening.
 A stone-paved footpath undulates around a central pond planted with water lilies, while stone lanterns (a quintessential feature of Japanese gardens) and two bridges (one over the central pond) create the illusion that you have been transported to the Land of the Rising Sun.
 Though bordering a busy street, the small garden is surprisingly serene and peaceful.

-Constructed in 1587-1604, San Agustin Church is the oldest surviving church in the Philippines.
-It was the only building left intact when Intramuros was reduced to rubble during the Liberation of Manila in 1945.
-Now a UNESCO World Heritage Site, it is a mandatory destination for any Manila visitor interested in history and culture.
+Constructed between 1587 to 1607, San Agustin Church is the oldest surviving stone church in the Philippines.
+It was the only structure which endured the damages sustained by Intramuros in 1945.
+Now a UNESCO World Heritage Site, it is a must-see destination for any Manila visitor interested in history and culture.
 Concealed behind the imposing facade is an elaborately decorated Baroque-style interior.
-Throughout the nave and six side chapels are fixtures of great artistic and historical significance.
+Throughout the nave and side chapels are fixtures of great artistic and historical significance.
+A museum is also located on the premises.

 With virtually the whole of Intramuros destroyed during World War II, this is the only remaining repository of the wealth that was once a common feature of Manila's churches.
 Formerly a monastery, the museum comprises two floors interconnected by a grand staircase.
 The various rooms and hallways display paintings, santos (religious statues, usually of carved wood or ivory), gold and silver ornaments, liturgical vestments, chests, and altars.
 It is an artistic treasure house that illustrates the richness of Philippine history and culture.

-Unique in Asia, this was a European-style medieval fortified city that functioned as the seat of government from 1571 to 1898.
-The massive walls stretch some 4.5 kilometers, enclosing a 64-hectare area once occupied by palaces, churches, monasteries, schools and wealthy residences ('Intramuros' means 'inside the walls').
-Sadly, the whole city was razed to the ground by bombings conducted by American forces when they recaptured Manila from the Japanese in 1945.
-Today most of the walls, gates and bulwarks have been restored, affording visitors a glimpse into the past.
+This was a European-style medieval fortified city that functioned as the seat of the Spanish government from 1571 to 1898.
+The massive walls stretch for a few kilometers, enclosing a 64-hectare (158-acre) area once occupied by palaces, churches, monasteries, schools and wealthy residences.
+Having sustained damages in the past, the walled city has persevered and is visited by many.
+Most of the walls, gates and bulwarks have been restored, affording visitors a glimpse into the past.

 The 1960s saw the emergence of a new business district in the then sleepy municipality of Makati.
 The Spanish-Filipino conglomerate of Don Jaime Zobel de Ayala developed the district by first establishing this main thoroughfare which cuts through to Highway 54 (now known as Epifanio de los Santos Avenue, or EDSA).
 Towards the end of the decade, Ayala Avenue emerged as the main artery of the Makati business area.
 Many major banks, multi-national corporations and embassies are located here.